cassiusma/satute/README.md

 The statistic we use to test for branch saturation is the coherence of the branch, which has a value typically between 0 (saturated) and 1 (unsaturated).

----- Examples
+---- Ingredients

 You will need:

---An alignment file alignment.phy for satute, with path e.g. /path/alignment.py
+--An alignment file alignment.phy for satute, with path e.g. /path/alignment.phy

 --IQ-TREE installed, whose executable has path e.g. /path/iqtree2

---Donwloading this project, installing the modules of the requirements.txt into your python3.
+--The main of this project, with path e.g. /path/main.py.
+Installing the modules of the requirements.txt into your python3.

 Having run IQ-TREE before running Satute is optional.
 BUT IMPORTANTLY: I assume you added no prefix nor suffix to the IQ-TREE output files.

-, the main.py can be used from the command line doing
+---- Examples using the command line

+python3 /path/main.py -s /path/alignment.phy -iq /path/iqtree2